ttytm/trilum-eote-theme/README.md

-# EOTE Theme
-## A Github Dark dimmed inspired Theme for Trilium Notes
+# EOTE Theme for Trilium Notes
+## Inspired by the GitHub dark dimmed website style
 A dark theme for Trilium Notes which is easy on the eyes and made for high readability and productivity.
-Inpsired by the github dark dimmed website theme.

 ![Preview](https://github.com/tobealive/trilium-theme-eote/blob/main/preview.jpg)